joerg-holland/ionic3-cordova-start/README.md

-# Ionic3-Start-Template
+# Ionic3-Cordova-Start Template
-This is a Ionic3-Start template with the Ionic version 3.9.2.
+This is a Ionic3-Cordova-Start template with the Ionic version 3.9.2.

 ## Required software
 Please install the following software before continue.